 Rory Snyder's connection between cocktails and Tiki culture goes back to his early days manning some of Southern California’s notable bars, including Woody’s Wharf and Taco Surf in Orange County, California.
 Proudly hailing from Chicago (but being an intelligent man) Rory moved to Palm Springs, California in 2006 and became a popular bartender at Wangs In The Desert and Trio, creating craft cocktails before that was even considered “a thing”.
 One of his signature cocktails (and most requested) is Palm Springs’ official libation, the “Palm Springs Punch”.

 In 2008, Rory decided to share his love of all things Tiki by hosting the annual “Tiki Caliente”, taking place every May.
-In 2013, he created his second annual event, “Mod Palm Springs”, celebrating Mid-Century style with a Tiki twist.

 Some favorites from The Reef Palm Springs -

 Gin, Don Q Anjeo Rum, Spicy-Sweet Ginger Beer, and Fresh Lime Juice

 Sino Tequila with Hibiscus Syrup and a lively kick of Jalapeno.

 A potent tiki classic, made with various rums, grapefruit juice, and honey.

 The Reef Daiquiri

 The Bootlegger Tiki opened in September 2014 in the space once housing Don the Beachcomber.
 It also features a coffee shop called Ernest Coffee Co., named after Don the Beachcomber’s real first name.